MMCodeMM/My100daysChallenge/README.md

 ## Day 5

-    Today i finnish the last 30% of Css test on FreeCodeCamp then..
+    Today i am starting my first project, which is the login/register page

     More Info [here](Day5\Day5.md)